 The de Clintons

 The first generation of the de Clinton family to live at Baddesley Clinton was Sir Thomas and Mazera’s younger son James in the early 14th century.
 It is probably James de Clinton who had the moat dug, and the earliest buildings built.
-The thicker walls of the eastern half on the south range may be all that is left of the de Clinton’s house.
+A medieval timber post may be all that remains of the de Clinton's house.

 The Bromes